felipe-kosouski/smart-light-coap-api/README.md

 - [Cbor](https://github.com/cabo/cbor-ruby)

 ## Utilization
-After cloning the repository run `bundle install` to install missing gems.
+- After cloning the repository run `bundle install` to install missing gems.
+- Open LampController and map the ip address to the address of the CoAP server from https://github.com/felipe-kosouski/arduino-microcoap-light

-Create some Lamps via `rails c` console.
+- Create some Lamps via `rails c` console.

 Start the server with `rails s`.
 The application will be running on `coap://[::1]:3000/`